 18. CCW APAC Online

 Whereas most companies focus on differentiating themselves via price and product quality, CCW APAC Online teaches attendees to focus on customer experience instead.
-They argue that this is the best way for a company to rise above its competition.
+They argue that this is the best way for a company to rise above its competitors.

 One way that CCW APAC Online differentiates itself is by offering on-demand access to its many sessions.
 That way attendees can watch and learn when it suits them best rather than rearranging their schedules.
 If your goal is to provide the greatest attendee experience at your virtual event, you should consider doing the same.